ISCHEMIC STROKE / PREVENTION

 - Roadsaver, CGuard, Gore stent

-- randomized trials showed similar efficacy/safety of CAS and CEA (e.g., SAPPHIRE and CREST)
+- randomized trials showed similar efficacy/safety of stenting and endarterectomy (e.g., SAPPHIRE and CREST)

 - trials were designed to demonstrate non-inferiority and focused on patients with high surgical risk due to comorbidities (CAD, heart failure, pulmonary disease, etc.)

-- CAS does not pose an increased risk compared to CEA and prevents at least the same number of strokes as CEA
+- CAS is not more risky than CEA and prevents at least the same number of strokes as CEA

 - patients with extensive white matter lesions on CT/MRI (ARWMC score ≥ 7) should undergo CEA (ICSS trial)